TSiu88/beep-boop/README.md

 * _The program prioritizes replacing "3" over replacing "2" if both digits are in the same number_
   * _Example Input: "23"_
   * _Example Output: "0, Beep!, Boop!, I'm sorry..., 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!, I'm sorry..., Beep!, Beep!, Beep!, Beep!, Beep!, Beep!, Boop!, Boop!, Boop!, I'm sorry..."_
+* _The program uses name user input in field during "I'm sorry..." string if given, or uses default name "Dave" if left blank._
+  * _Example Input: "Human"_
+  * _Example Output: "I'm sorry Human.
+I'm afraid I can't do that."_
+* _The program will show output in reverse order if the button to reverse order is pushed._
+  * _Example Input: "5"_
+  * _Example Output: "5, 4, I'm sorry, Dave.
+I'm afraid I can't do that., Boop!, Beep!, 0"_

 ## Screenshots
 _{Show pictures using ![alt text](image.jpg), show what library does as concisely as possible but don't need to explain how project solves problem from `code`_